NeuraLegion/sectester-net/src/SecTester.Repeater/README.md

 }
 ```

-Package contains `RequestRunner` implementations for both HTTP and WS protocols.

-To support other protocol new class implementation of `RequestRunner` should be registered in the IoC container:
+The package provide a single `RequestRunner` implementations for HTTP protocol.
+To add support for other protocols, new implementation of `IRequestRunner` should be registered in the IoC container:

 ```csharp
 collection.AddScoped<IRequestRunner, CustomProtocolRequestRunner>();